 - How can you be responsive (instead of reactive)?

 “For me, the ability to live with integrity and pride is found in being able to choose the actions I take,” says producer and writer Whitney Cummings.
 “I used to be reactive and make decisions while my head was flooded with adrenaline.
 Now… [I’m better able to] wait on making decisions until I’m less adrenalized and less activated.”

 Neuroscientist Andrew Huberman explains, “That agitated feeling in your body that you want to move, that’s adrenaline in action.
-It takes only a half a second for adrenaline [to be released into the body], and once it’s there you’re not going to put that genie back in the bottle.
+It takes only half a second for adrenaline [to be released into the body], and once it’s there, you’re not going to put that genie back in the bottle.
 So what you need to do is then activate the calming parasympathetic nervous system to push back on that.”

 Breathe Your Way to Calm

 - they take a very short amount of time;